"The Violet Street: from Paris to Kaliningrad"

 Press Office of the Amber Museum

-French art is shown in Kaliningrad under support of the association "Un jour, un artisan...", which is continuously led by its president Jean-Claude Guillemot.
-There are works of 11 artists demonstrated at the exhibition: Thierry Gripoix, Frédéric Jaques, Cécile Chalvet, Jézabelle Froissart, Linda Lacroix, Louise Dagorne, Maxime Macchi, Philippe Ferrandis, Sundara Dufour, Thomas.V, Nicole Roux.
+French art will be shown in Kaliningrad under support of the association "Un jour, un artisan...", which is continuously led by its president Jean-Claude Guillemot.
+There will be works of 11 artists demonstrated at the exhibition: Thierry Gripoix, Frédéric Jaques, Cécile Chalvet, Jézabelle Froissart, Linda Lacroix, Louise Dagorne, Maxime Macchi, Philippe Ferrandis, Sundara Dufour, Thomas.V, Nicole Roux.